No Strings: Background

 The civil rights movement — voter registration for Black people, integration, and fairness and equality in the workplace — was starting to gain momentum in the United States in the early 1960s, but it was a topic largely absent on Broadway.
 Neither the book nor score make specific mention of race, nor does it impact upon any decisions made by the couple, but Rodgers has addressed the issue.
 Other than the model’s reference to growing up north of Central Park (seemingly an allusion to Harlem), there is nothing in the script to suggest she is African-American.
 It was only in the casting of Carroll and Richard Kiley as the star-crossed lovers that the subject of interracial romance surfaced.
 Any production of the show easily could be cast with two leads of the same race without changing the content in any significant way.
 Nevertheless, the casting was socially progressive at the time.

 Rodgers got the idea for casting a Black actress in the star role after viewing Diahann Carroll on The Tonight Show.

 He felt that the casting spoke for itself and any specific references to race in the play were unnecessary.
 Rodgers said: "Rather than shrinking from the issue of race, such an approach would demonstrate our respect for the audience's ability to accept our theme free from rhetoric or sermons."

 However, the characters' reluctance to discuss race was controversial.

 Synopsis

-Fashion model Barbara Woodruff, living in Paris, meets and falls in love with expatriate American, David Jordan, a Pulitzer Prize-winning novelist who has suffered from an intense case of writer's block since his arrival in France.
+Fashion model Barbara Woodruff, living in Paris, meets and falls in love with expatriate American David Jordan, a Pulitzer Prize-winning novelist who has suffered from an intense case of writer's block since his arrival in France.
 She attempts to restore his confidence in his creativity, but the easy life he's enjoying, flitting about Monte Carlo, Honfleur, Deauville, and St. Tropez, is too much of a distraction.
-Concluding that he can work only if he returns home to Maine, he invites her to go with him; but, realizing they have no future together, they part with "no strings" attached.
+Concluding that he can work only if he returns home to Maine, he invites her to go with him; but she realizes she could never have the freedom she enjoys living in Paris.
+Recognizing they have no future together, they part with "no strings" attached.

+Reception

+Critics gave high praise to Rodgers' music and the show's production, while acknowledging some weaknesses in the libretto.
+Daily News writer John Chapman described the show as "a somber, offbeat affair."
+New York Times critic Howard Taubman thought the show became "sticky" in the second half but "recovers with a final scene of honest feeling."